You might be practicing self chiropractic without even realizing it. Sometimes manipulating your joints is something you don't even think about.

 Sometimes your friends or family members may suggest stepping on your back or squeezing your body together to force it to crack.

-This may relieve the pain temporarily as well, but you're not helping the problem.
+This may provide temporary relief as well, but you're not helping the problem the same way you would with a chiropractic adjustment.

-Having your friends attempt to perform DIY chiropractic moves is usually more dangerous than cracking it yourself.
+Having your friends attempt to perform DIY chiropractic moves is usually more dangerous for your spine than cracking it yourself.

-Unless your friends or family are professional chiropractors, they should not attempt chiropractic maneuvers.
+Unless your friends or family are professional chiropractors, they should not attempt a chiropractic adjustment.

 Without the proper training, your friend or family member could easily injure you by dislocating a disk, or they could even break your spine and potentially paralyze you.